Why businesses need more than one business insurance policy

 LinkedinTwitter

 Small business insurance can protect business owners and their employees from job-related risks.
-Depending on the type of work you do, your insurance can provide financial help if someone gets hurt or if your business is involved in a professional mistake or property damage.
+Depending on the type of work you do, your insurance may provide financial help if someone gets hurt, causes property damage or if your business is accused of a professional mistake.

-Small business insurance is typically composed of different policies, such as general liability insurance, professional liability (E&O) and workers’ compensation.
-Each small business insurance policy can cover costs related to different risks.
+Usually, a small business insurance package is composed of different policies, such as general liability insurance, professional liability insurance (in some professions called errors and omissions insurance, or E&O) and workers’ compensation insurance.
+Each small business insurance policy can help cover losses related to different risks.

-What insurance do you need for a small business?
+What type of insurance do you need for a small business?

-Finding the right business insurance coverage isn’t a one-size-fits-all endeavor.
+Finding the right small business insurance coverage isn’t one-size-fits-all.

 For example, a real estate agent may need general liability coverage in case of accidental damage to someone’s property while hosting an open house.